sue0-si/2week_challenge_FE/README.md

   - Each tasks can be catagorized into completed / incompleted using checkbox.
 - (optional) User can sort the list into ascending / decending order.

+### Things to improve
+- Emphasize the priority with icon or font color
+- Sorting feature into ascending / decending order

+### Changelog